tokhirbekdev/tokhirbekdev/README.md

 <h1 style="animation: slideIn 1s ease-out; transform: translateX(-100%); transition: transform 1s ease-out;">Tokhirbek - Software Engineer & Security Enthusiast</h1>

+## About Me

+Hi, I'm Tokhirbek, a passionate Software Engineer and Security Enthusiast.
+I specialize in building scalable, secure, and high-performance applications with a focus on backend technologies and cybersecurity.

+With extensive experience in Go, Python, and web development frameworks, I have been involved in creating microservices architectures and enhancing system security through penetration testing and vulnerability assessments.

+I'm always eager to learn new technologies, solve complex problems, and contribute to the tech community.
+My goal is to continue growing as a developer while ensuring the security and scalability of the applications I build.

+Feel free to check out my work, connect with me, or reach out if you're interested in collaborating on innovative projects.

 ## 🏆 Experience